Top Takeaways From This Post

 But how can you start building up an emergency fund?

-A general rule-of-thumb is to have at least enough to cover at least three to six months of household expenses like rent, groceries, insurances, utilities, phone, medications, etc. However, you should also consider the following:
+A general rule of thumb is to have at least enough to cover at least three to six months of household expenses like rent, groceries, insurance, utilities, phone, medications, etc. However, you should also consider the following:

-- What other financial resources you have in case of an emergency?
+- What other financial resources do you have in case of an emergency?

 - Can your significant other support you if needed?